Industry Trends

 • Automated performance reporting.

 Advertisers who use predictive AI to anticipate user intent are outperforming traditional advertisers who still rely on targeting users by demographics.
-Meanwhile, marketers are using AI to test dozens of ad variations in seconds, allowing them to identify the ads most likely to get ROI.
+Meanwhile, marketers are using AI to test dozens of ad variations in seconds, allowing them to identify the ads most likely to get ROI while adapting creative and spend in near real time.

 How can small businesses leverage AI in their marketing efforts?

 Small businesses can benefit from AI as much as enterprise-level brands.
 Chatbots and virtual assistants can be great entry points, helping automate efforts in small ways before expanding to more intensive applications.
 Small biz marketers can also use AI to repurpose content across multiple platforms, personalize email campaigns, and target ads based on intent signals rather than location or interests.
-Look for affordable tools that provide drag-and-drop interfaces and guided workflows to minimize the learning curve.
+Look for affordable tools that provide drag-and-drop interfaces and guided workflows to minimize the learning curve and reduce dependency on in-house technical expertise.

 What are some common misconceptions about AI in marketing?